Ways to identify an Irrelevant Statement from a given set of statements

 5. Spot the correct sequence

-After analyzing the paragraph on the basis of the above-given steps, you will have a rough idea about the logical ordering of the sentences.
+After analyzing the paragraph on the basis of the above-given steps, you will have a rough idea of the logical ordering of the sentences.
 With a little more effort you can spot the correct sequence.
 BINGO!
 The sentence which is left out is your irrelevant statement.

 Now consider the example provided in the beginning.
 Let us now analyze it based on the steps mentioned above.